textkernel/oneui/README.md

 <link data-nice-level="nice" rel="stylesheet" href="./nice2.css">
 <link data-nice-level="theme" rel="stylesheet" href="./theme-custom.css">
 ```
 Make sure all other dependencies, such as fonts are also loaded.
-See detailes in the [example app](example/public/index.html)
+See details in the [example app](example/public/index.html)

 #### IE 11 support
 Nice themes use css variables.
 To support IE11 and other browsers that don't support css variables you need add a [polyfill: css-vars-ponyfill](https://www.npmjs.com/package/css-vars-ponyfill).

-To enshure that only the polyfills you need in the `<head>` of your application add
+Best to ensure that only the polyfills you need in the `<head>` of your application are inserted, based on the current environment.
+E.g. should not add IE11 polifills in Chrome.
+To achive this, add:
 ```
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js"></script>
 ```